aws-samples/sample-strands-agents-chat/README.md

 🔧 **Extensible with Strands Agents** - Ready for customization with MCP, A2A, Multi Agents, Bedrock AgentCore, and more

+🖼️ **Gallery Mode** - Visual gallery for viewing and managing uploaded images and files

 📱 **Responsive Design** - Optimized for both desktop and mobile usage

 ---